Cameltr/TransRef/README.md

 ## Pre-trained weight and test model

-I will re-train our model and update the parameters soon
+I will release our model after the paper accepted.

 ## Training and Testing
 ```bash